Edward Shortt: Personal life

 Shortt married Isabella Stewart Scott, who had been born in Valparaiso, Chile to British parents.
-They had one son, Lieutenant William Edward Dudley Shortt, who was killed on the 12th of October 1917 while serving as a junior officer with the Scots Guards at the Battle of Passchendaele.
+They had one son, Lieutenant William Edward Dudley Shortt, who was killed on 12 October 1917 while serving as a junior officer with the Scots Guards at the Battle of Passchendaele.
 He also had three daughters, including Doreen Ingrams.
 His old university, Durham, conferred the honorary degree of DCL upon him in 1920.

 Shortt was an active freemason and was a member of University of Durham Lodge no. 3030, a London-based masonic lodge formed for alumni of Durham University.
 He served as Worshipful Master of the lodge in 1919 and again in 1926 and 1927.

 He died on 10 November 1935 at his home in London, 140 Oakwood Court in Kensington at the age of 73.
 His obituary in The Times described the cause of death as blood poisoning after influenza.

 At the time of his death he was President of Den Norske Klub.